UK Council for Psychotherapy

 Responding To Our Likes & Dislikes All of us have likes & dislikes, and these don't have to limit our experiences.
 We don't have to like everything we do, yet by doing certain things, we broaden our minds.
 What we like in the long run may not always be good for us, conversely, what we don't like may turn out to be exactly what we need.
 Some of us are able to gradually like our dislikes, because it serves a greater good in us or others.
 Taking risks sometimes may be our challenge.

 Moodiness, Emotional Mood Swings, Severe Mood Changes, Low Moods, Dark Moods Where our thoughts go, our moods follow, so not only do our thoughts impact on our moods but also our moods bring changes to how we see the world, our thoughts, judgements, actions and we may struggle to have perspective over our emotions.
 Our low moods can be brought on by stress, anxiety, fear.
-Some of us allow others to dictate our moods.
+Some of us allow others to dictate our moods and we too may be affected by others' moods.
 Our moods change, vary, can test us (compounded if we are hungry, cold, tired, irritated, hormonal).
 We all experience different moods, some level of mood swings, up and down moods, yet when they become severe, last a long time, we may get stuck in them.
-(They are also contagious - affecting others.)
+(They are also contagious - affecting others, where we also have a choice to spread good moods, elevated emotions.)
 Some of us can look for things to fuel, reinforce a certain mood.
 Our moods are a temporary state of mind & usually pass - what we feel at one moment, not only affecting us, but others around us, so surrounding ourselves with supportive others can be helpful.
 Especially when our helter-skelter moods change like the weather (see also Taking Charge Of Our Emotional Security, Our Or Others Dramas - Emotional Control).
 Tuning in, being aware of what we are feeling (the subtle mood changes) & addressing why we are feeling what we are feeling, can inform & support us when choosing what to do with our mood, exploring the solutions available, and how we want to appropriately respond to others.
 We may have anxious moods, irritable moods, grumpy moods, empty moods.
 We may feel happy, overjoyed, sad, depressed, maybe going to some dark placed, experiencing dark moods (see also Inconsolable, Dark Night Of The Soul), some sort of existential despair, struggling to find meaning, purpose in life, affecting our wellbeing.
 Managing our moods (so we don't blame, criticise others - including our partner), finding & working our way out of bad moods - rising above them, doing things which feel good rediscovering our light-heartedness, playfulness, carefreeness, laughter, fun and our sense of humour may lift us.
 Recognising a point when we need to "put the brakes on" or say to ourselves "Enough's enough", and giving a deadline may support us (see also Emotional Responsibility, Emotional Energy, Emotional Health, Emotional Wellbeing, Emotional Evaluation, Emotional Strength, Emotional Resilience, Emotional Intelligence, Emotional Growth, Emotional Maturity - Being Emotionally Connected).
 When in a better mood we may want to consider understanding what put us in a bad mood in the first place - what triggers, thoughts shape our moods, what choices we can make the next time to put us in a different mood, elevated mood.
+(See also External, Social, Environmental Factors Of Loneliness - Relationship With Our Environment & Impact Upon Ourself)

 Things Not Sitting Right For Us When things just don't sit right for us we have options of continuing sitting on them, ignoring them, or resolving them.
 Sometimes things resolve themselves, yet other times fester and grow, it we don't respond to them.